Franz Hessel

-In October 1938, the Hessels flee Germany for exile in Paris.
-In April 1940, the family flees Paris for Sanary-sur-Mer.
-In May, Franz and Ulrich are interned in Camp des Milles.
-On 27 July 1940, both are released and are able to return to Helen in Sanary-sur-Mer.
-However, Franz has dysentery, and has suffered a stroke, from which he does not recover.
+In October 1938, the Hessels fled Germany for exile in Paris.
+In April 1940, the family fled Paris for Sanary-sur-Mer.
+In May, Franz and Ulrich were interned in Camp des Milles.
+On 27 July 1940, both were released and were able to return to Helen in Sanary-sur-Mer.
+However, Franz had dysentery, and had suffered a stroke, from which he did not recover.

 Hessel inspired the character of Jules in Henri-Pierre Roche's novel Jules et Jim.